abroroo/til/Javascript/JavaScript Engine and Runtime.md

 ### **Compiliation** vs **Interpretation**

-- In **Compilation**, all of the code is converted into machine code at once and written in a binary file later to be executed by hardware
+- In **Compilation**, all of the code is converted into machine code first(written in a binary file) then it can be executed by hardware when needed.
+It is mostly refered as AOT - Ahead-Of-Time compiliation

 - In **Interpretation**, code still needs to get converted into binary code, but this time it is happening line by line simultaneously executing that line by hardware.

+#### Why need to know it?
+Well we know that JS is a purely interpreted language.

+But the modern JS engine now uses a mix of compilation and interpretation which is known as "just-in-time" (JIT) compilation.

+JS engine uses JIT, where only the specific parts of the code that are needed for execution are translated into machine code and executed by the hardware right away.

+We'are done with the concepts, now let's get to the process

- ## How Javascript gets converted into hardware-readable (binary) code?
+ ## How actually Javascript gets converted into hardware-readable (binary) code?

+1. Whenever a piece of JavaScript code enters the engine, the first step is to parse the code.

+   During this parsing process, the code is parsed into a data structure called the AST (Abstract Syntax Tree).
+This step also checks if there are any syntax errors.

+   You don't need to know or understand how AST works, just for curiosity you can play around in [here](https://astexplorer.net/#/gist/8db37db99b4a20190a348d92618df357/fb9a6139ecd6f9c515bd5c20d165cd6dd4a2a425), to see how JS code looks like in AST.

+2. The next step is compilation.
+Here the engine takes the AST and compiles it to machine code.